The 3L Philosophy, even when widely adopted, is not perfect

 Access to the commons

-- Respecting private property rights gives the owner exclusive control over that property, giving access to only those invited.
+- Respecting private property rights gives the owner exclusive control over that property, allowing access only to those invited.

-- This does not prevent people permitting access, or even donating that property to charities for the public use.
+- This does not prevent people from permitting access, or even donating that property to charities for public use.
 The UK’s National Trust comprises vast areas of land, most of which was donated by private owners.
-The Aspirational Values are the key addition to a respect of property rights, allowing maximum peace and prosperity for all.
+The Aspirational Values are a key addition to respecting property rights, allowing maximum peace and prosperity for all.

 Nothing lasts forever